mehmetmgrsl/maven-cicd-demo/ReadMe.md

 This GitHub Actions workflow (on main branch):
  - sets up an environment with JDK 11,
- - builds a Java application using Gradle,
+ - builds a Java application using Maven,
  - creates a JAR file,
  - uploads it as an artifact,
  - retrieves the latest Docker image version from the private GitHub Container Registry,